 Why is the World Cup every four years?

-The four-year gap between each World Cup tournament allows time for the qualification tournaments and play-offs to take place.
+The four-year gap between each World Cup tournament allows time for the qualification fixtures to be played.
 While many of us would love to see the World Cup happen every year, I’m sure we can all agree it’s too big of an event and too special to be rushed!